South Korea's Innospace to launch rocket from Brazil in December -official

 Although Elon Musk visited Brazil recently, his SpaceX has no plans to invest in a new installation such as Alcantara and will continue working from existing sites in the United States, Moura said.

-But if the number of SpaceX flights increases rapidly and the U.S. government decided to build a facility in northern Brazil that could change, he said.
+But if the number of SpaceX flights increases rapidly and the U.S. government decides to build a facility in northern Brazil that could change, he said.

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))